Value-added tax (VAT)

 High-frequency trading FTT applies to transactions on shares (wherever issued) and share-based derivatives (wherever the underlying share is issued) in the Italian financial markets; trades amended or cancelled within half a second are subject to a 0.02% rate, to the extent they exceed 60% of overall trades.

-As of FY 2019, corporations will apply a tax at the rate of 3% on the value of digital services, net of VAT.
+As of FY 2020, corporations will apply a tax at the rate of 3% on the value of specific digital services, net of VAT and other indirect taxes.

 Social security contributions